 We can report on industry, government, and civil society efforts, initiatives, and progress to improve traceability systems and combat illegal fishing in supply chains.

 We can conduct traceability risk assessments to identify products that have a higher risk of being untraceable, from illegal sources, or associated with misinformation or fraud.

-Many of these services can occur in conjunction with our human rights services.
-Please visit our human rights page for more information on services: fishwise.org/human-rights
+Many of these services can occur in conjunction with our social responsibility services.
+Please visit our social responsibility services page for more information.

-For more information on traceability in seafood supply chains, please visit our resources page to download our white paper.
+For more information on traceability in seafood supply chains, please visit our resources page.